rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 **Acceptance Criteria:**

 - **1002.1** The "Number of Vacancies" must not be less than or equal to 0.
 - **1002.2** The job reference is based on a customer code that must be unique, which is limited to 10 characters, followed by a sequential number.
 - **1002.3** Regarding the "Company" field in a job opening, it should be the company/customer's name, but when storing it within the database, the customer code representing said company should be used.
 - **1002.4** A job opening is only managed by a single Customer Manager, the one that is in charge of the company/customer of said job opening.
 - **1002.5** The job opening must have a title/function.
-- **1002.6** The job opening must have a contract type, which must be amongst the types defined.
+- **1002.6** The job opening must have a contract type
-- **1002.7** The job opening must have a work mode, which must be amongst the types defined.
+- **1002.7** The job opening must have a work mode
 - **1002.8** The company's address is obligatory in a job opening.

 **Dependencies/References:**